-certification = a license
+certification = a required license to teach

-edTPA = a subject and level specific summative capstone assessment used by many states for evaluating the effectiveness of beginning teachers.
-All teacher candidates in traditional and alternate certification programs in Georgia are required to pass the edTPA as part of the certification process.
+edTPA = a subject and level specific summative capstone assessment of content pedagogy skills used by many states for evaluating the effectiveness of beginning teachers.
+Georgia educators are no longer required to pass the edTPA to obtain Georgia certification as of July 1, 2020.

 GPSC/GaPSC/PSC = Georgia Professional Standards Commission = the state agency which oversees all certification for public school employees for grades P - 12